 - June 8 2021: departments 55 to 976.

-The Directorate General of Public Finance wants to know about your crypto activity in terms of income and profits made from crypto trades, swaps and sales.
-You'll need to declare this in your annual tax return - impôt sur le revenu(IR) - in the same way you need to report your regular income, gains and losses.
+You'll need to declare this in your annual tax return - impôt sur le revenu(IR) - in the same way you need to report your regular income, net gains and net losses.

-Once you, or your accountant has calculated your French crypto tax (we have an app for that!), the easiest way to file your taxes is online via your FranceConnect account.
+Once you, or your accountant have calculated your French crypto tax (we have an app for that!), the easiest way to file your taxes is online via your FranceConnect account.

 In fact, the online income tax declaration is now mandatory for everyone.
 Only persons who are technically or otherwise unable to complete an online form may continue to submit a paper form.